bmbrands/theme_bootstrap/README.txt

 -Focussed on usablity

 This theme has been created with the help of:
-Stuart Lamour
+Stuart Lamour, Mark Aberdour, Paul Hibbits, Mary Evans

-David Scotson
+Authors: Bas Brands, David Scotson

-Author: Bas Brands
 Contact: bmbrands@gmail.com
 Website: www.basbrands.nl